India–Saint Lucia relations: History

 Relations between India and Saint Lucia date back to the mid-19th century when both countries were British colonies.
 The first Indians in Saint Lucia arrived on 6 May 1859 as indentured workers on board the Palmyra.
 Thirteen ships transported indentured labourers from India to Saint Lucia in the following decades.
 The last ship carrying Indian indentured workers, the Volga, arrived on the island on 10 December 1893.

 In total, nearly 4,500 Indians were brought to Saint Lucia, excluding those who died during the voyage.
 About 2,075 workers returned to India, while the rest remained in Saint Lucia or emigrated to other Caribbean nations such as Trinidad and Tobago and Guyana.
 The last indenture contracts expired in 1897, and by the end of the 19th century, Saint Lucia had a population of 2,560 free Indians.
-Many Indians who had completed their indenture periods were unable to return home as they did not have sufficient funds to do so.
-The Indians that remained in Saint Lucia are the origin of the Indo-Saint Lucian community.
+Many who had completed their indenture periods were unable to return home due to a lack of sufficient funds, and those who remained became the foundation of the Indo-Saint Lucian community.

 Prime Ministers Narendra Modi and Kenny D. Anthony held bilateral discussions on the sidelines of UN General Assembly in New York on 25 September 2015.
 Minister of Skill Development and Entrepreneurship Rajiv Pratap Rudy made a visit to Saint Lucia on 3–6 October 2016.
 Rudy held bilateral talks with Acting Prime Minister Guy Joseph, Minister of External Affairs Sarah Beaubrun Flood, Senator Hermanglid Francis, the Minister for Home Affairs, Justice and National Security, the Minister of Commerce, Industrialists, Diaspora Associations, Academicians and other senior Saint Lucian government officials.

 Trade

-Bilateral trade between India and Saint Lucia totaled US$3.12 million in 2015–16, recording a growth of 21% over the previous fiscal.
-India exported $2.67 million worth of goods to Saint Lucia, and imported $450,000.
-The main commodities exported from India to Saint Lucia are vehicles, pharmaceuticals, iron and steel, and textiles.
-The major commodities imported by India from Saint Lucia are aluminum and iron scrap.
+Bilateral trade between India and Saint Lucia totaled US$3.12 million in 2015–16, marking a 21% increase over the previous fiscal year.
+India exported $2.67 million worth of goods to Saint Lucia and imported $450,000.
+The main exports from India included vehicles, pharmaceuticals, iron and steel, and textiles, while the primary imports from Saint Lucia were aluminum and iron scrap.